 I ride bike to work, which is a 7km ride, or 20-25 minutes.
 In the morning, I can hop on my bike and just go, without any problems.
 However, the afternoon is a bit trickier.
 I’ve learned through trial and error to eat 1-2 glucose tabs before I leave to prevent a drop in blood sugar.
 I suspect the drop happens from lingering lunchtime active insulin.

 Dr. Bernstein suggests using glucose tabs for brief exercise (under an hour); and for longer exercise periods, slower acting may be more appropriate.
-Someone asked about marathon training and LC, but I just do not have enough knowledge to give educated input; however, I do know there is a LC T1 who ran marathons (and just recently).
+Someone asked about marathon training and LC, but I just do not have enough knowledge to give educated input; however, I do know that Tamsin has great experience that she shares on her blog and instagram.
 It is not impossible.
 In fact, I would argue that the unpredictability of high carb and high insulin levels actually leads to more issues than high protein, low carb, low insulin levels (much less chance for error and blood sugar swings).

 Taking insulin for protein, fat, and carbs can get a bit complicated, but it’s not impossible.
 I think a lot of people give up on LC because their blood sugar still spikes and “it doesn’t seem worth it”.
 I would assume then, that they are not bolusing correctly for the other macros besides carbs.